What's An 'Air' Cut? The Hair Trend Promises Volume

 If you're after some haircut inspiration ahead of a new season, TikTok is the place to start.
 Why?
-Hairstylists from the U.S. to Korea and beyond have established themselves as the most influential beauty trendsetters on the app, serving looks like the 'U-shape' haircut (a curved cut, which gives limp hair serious volume), the 'midi flick' (a mid-length style that sits on the shoulders and flicks up prettily) and the 'C-shape' haircut (a heavily-layered style that makes fine hair look twice as full).
+Hairstylists from around the globe have established themselves as the most influential beauty trendsetters on the app, serving looks like the 'U-shape' haircut (a curved cut, which gives limp hair serious volume), the 'midi flick' (a mid-length style that sits on the shoulders and flicks up prettily) and the 'C-shape' haircut (a heavily-layered style that makes fine hair look twice as full).

-As we segue into winter, one haircut is picking up steam and it's set to float its way into a salon near you.
+As we segue into summer, one haircut is picking up steam, and it's set to float its way into a salon near you.

 Advertisement